How to read console output in Jenkins during Build

 The below script uses two functions writeFile and readFilewhich are provided in Jenkins by default.

-Pipeline script in groovy example to read console output in Jenkins
+Pipeline script in groovy example to read console output

 // This stage is ready to use code block for capturing the console output to a txt file.